Analytics

 DIAL Core collects system logs and chat completion logs:

-• System logs do not include any user data and contain logs of all requests from system components to AI DIAL Core (using the ELK stack (Elasticsearch, Logstash, Kibana) or other log collection system).
-Note: this document does not cover system logs.
+- System logs do not include any user data and contain logs of all requests from system components to AI DIAL Core (using the ELK stack (Elasticsearch, Logstash, Kibana) or other log collection system).
+Refer to Observability to learn about logs, metrics and traces supported in AI DIAL.

 AI DIAL setup can include a special service called DIAL Analytics Realtime, which uses diverse techniques such as embedding algorithms, clustering algorithms, frameworks, light-weight self-hosted language models, to analyze chat completion logs and extract the needed information, which can be presented in tools such as Grafana for visualization and analytics.